 Committee Reports of note were as follows:

-· Birthday Club – Kim Ayers announced 15 birthdays in March.
+· Birthday Club – Kim Ayers announced 7 birthdays in July.

 There being no further business, the meeting adjourned at 11:50 followed by a pot luck lunch.

 Respectfully submitted, Bonnie Davidson, Secretary